 I have not stopped at Jewel’s to talk since that church service.
-I still pass by her and see her out on the porch, and sometimes I wave at her, but I keep walking.
+I still pass by her and see her out on the porch, and sometimes I wave at her as if she can see me, but I keep walking.
 I do not stop to talk to her.

 I miss talking to Jewel.
 But now I do not know what to say.
 I feel like I said it all before I dipped out of the service and out of her life.
 It is a rotten thing I am doing.
 Jewel cannot get to me.
 Only I can get to her.